vicsz/config-demo/README.md

 Pick the right options for your business needs, default to simplicity, and don't store sensitive data (passwords) in SCM.

+## On Simplicity -- From **Extreme Programming Explained: Embrace Change**

+*Simplicity is the most intensely intellectual of the XP values.
+To make a system simple enough to gracefully solve only today’s problem is hard work.*

+*If someone asks me whether I want the Ferrari or the minivan , I choose the Ferrari .
+It will inevitably be more fun .
+However , as soon as someone says , “ Do you want the Ferrari for $ 150,000 or the minivan for $ 25,000 ? ”*
+*I can begin to make an informed decision .
+Adding new constraints like “ I need to haul five children ” or “ It has to go 150 miles per hour ” clear the picture further .
+There are cases where either decision makes sense .
+You can’t make a good decision based on image alone .
+To choose a car wisely you need to know your constraints , both cost and intended use .
+All other things being equal , appeal comes into play .*

+*It’s easy to get carried away programming and put in code “ just in case . ” By stating explicitly and objectively what the program is supposed to do , you give yourself a focus for your coding .*

 ## Configuration Options

 # 1. Properties Files